 If you suffered hidden injuries after a car accident, you are entitled to recover compensation for your losses.
 Kentucky law permits the recovery of economic and non-economic damages.
 Economic damages include financial losses directly related to your injury, including:

 - Lost wages,

 - Property damage.

 Receipts, invoices, bills, and other documentary evidence support your claim for economic damages.
 Retain all documents to help your personal injury lawyer calculate your monetary damages.

 Non-economic damages are the subjective losses connected to your physical injuries.
 These include:

 It’s challenging to successfully recover non-economic damages without the assistance of a qualified personal injury attorney.

 In rare cases, you may be eligible to recover punitive damages.
 Punitive damages seek not to compensate you for your losses; instead, they aim to punish the liable party for their reckless conduct.

-At Gladstein Law Firm, PLLC, we are as passionate about your claim as you are.
+At Gladstein Law Firm, our attorney Seth Gladstein is as passionate about your claim as you are.
 We know the myriad emotions you may be experiencing after an accident—especially one due to someone else’s carelessness.
-But you shouldn’t have to suffer more for an accident that is not your fault.
+But you shouldn’t have to suffer more from an accident that is not your fault.